On $*$-Convergence of Schur-Hadamard Products of Independent Nonsymmetric Random Matrices: Main results

-In the proof of Lemma~\ref{lem:compatibility}, we have used two facts about the non-symmetric Toeplitz and the Hankel link functions: \begin{enumerate} \item[(i)] For both link-functions, one can determine any non-generating $i_s$, up to a bounded number of choices, from all previous generating $i_r, r < s$. \item[(ii)] The map $(i, j) \mapsto (L_X, L_Y)$ is injective. \end{enumerate} Let us now investigate under what assumptions on general link functions the proof of Lemma~\ref{lem:compatibility} remains valid.
+In the proof of Lemma~\ref{lem:compatibility}, we have used three facts about the nonsymmetric Toeplitz and the Hankel link-functions: \begin{enumerate} \item[(i)] For both link-functions, one can determine any non-generating $i_s$, up to a bounded number of choices, from all previous generating $i_r, r < s$.
+This follows from the fact that these two link-functions satisfy Assumption~\ref{assm:propB} (via Lemma~\ref{lem:non-gen}). \item[(ii)] The map $(i, j) \mapsto (i - j, i + j)$ is injective. \item[(iii)] Equation \eqref{eq:is-elim} gives rise to killing constraints. \end{enumerate}

-Note that one only needs item (i) for pair-partitions.
-In this case, one may give an inductive argument to prove it for general link functions $L$ satisfying $\Delta_L < \infty$.
-Let $i_{s}$ be a non-generating element.
-Then, clearly, $s > 1$.
-We must have that $s - 1$ is a secondary element.
-Thus there exists some $s' < s - 1$ such that $\{s', s - 1\} \in \pi$.
-Now we have the relation

-This places constraints on $i_s$ in terms of previous elements.
-Taking $i_{s_1}$ to be the first non-generating element, we see that $i_{s_1}$ can be determined from the choices of the preceding elements all of which are generating.
-Assume that the first $t$-many non-generating elements can be determined from their predecessor generating elements.
-Then take the $(t + 1)$-th non-generating element $i_{s_{t + 1}}$.
-By our argument above, it can be determined by previously occurring elements.
-But since all previously occurring non-generating elements can be determined by their predecessor generating elements, we conclude that $i_{s_{t + 1}}$ is determined by its predecessor generating elements.
-Note here that we are tacitly assuming that \eqref{eq:gen-back-repr} does generate an actual constraint.
-This will, for example, rule out link functions of the form $L(i, j) = i$ or $L(i, j) = j$, which are also precluded by Assumption~\ref{assm:propB}.